mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 8:35 Im gonna take a break...see u
 9:25 Im back...let's move on to the next part
-9:28 checking the Repository.cs file iniside the Repository folder and modify it
+9:28 checking the Repository.cs file iniside the Repository folder and modify it 9:32 modifying the SP_Call.cs inside the Repository folder